Dr-rer-nat-Who/dax-ai-oracle/README.md

 Data is pulled from `yfinance` and stored as Parquet with DVC deduplication.
 Minute downloads are requested in eight-day windows to stay within the API limits.
+Tickers that fail to download are skipped with a warning.

 ### Model families